 We landed up at the tower without any prior booking or agenda.
 When we asked if we could do the jump, we were told the waiting was easily 7 hours or more.
 So, we decided to chuck the idea but still wanted to go up to the top.
 That’s where we noticed these people strapped on their harnesses who were jumping and swinging on the edge of the tower.
 We knew instantly that’s what we wanted to do!
 Luckily, there was no waiting involved.
 Just pay up, put on the shirt, put away all belongings and come outside.

 The bungee jump costs MOP 3,088 and lasts a few seconds.
-The Skywalk costs MOP 788 (book online and save money) and lasts 20 minutes.
-I’m not saying one is better than the other, but if price is a factor then consider the Skywalk for your go-to thrillseeking option.
+The Skywalk costs MOP 788 (approximately MOP 650 if you book online) and lasts 20 minutes.
+I’m not saying one is better than the other, but if the price is a factor then consider the Skywalk as your go-to thrill-seeking option.
 Also, the pictures and t-shirt (that we are seen wearing in the pics) are included in the cost of the Skywalk.
 To get the full package (pictures and video) for the bungee jump you’ve got to cough up another MOP 700.

 Also, your fearless Skywalk guide is your photographer for the adventure.
 Not only does he push your limits over the edge (literally) but also dangles off at times to take capture some brilliant angles for the photographs.